ByWard Market: Neighbourhood

 Traditionally, the ByWard Market area has been a focal point for Ottawa's French and Irish communities.
 The large Catholic community supported the construction of the Notre-Dame Cathedral Basilica, one of the largest and oldest Roman Catholic churches in Ottawa.
 The shape of the cathedral was taken into account in the design of the National Gallery of Canada, which was built across Sussex Drive.

 The ByWard Market has been an area of constant change, adapting to the increasingly cosmopolitan nature of downtown Ottawa, as well as trends in Canadian society as a whole.
 Recently, a multitude of restaurants and specialty food stores have sprouted around the market area, making this neighbourhood one of the liveliest in Ottawa outside of normal business hours.
 A four-block area around the market provides the densest concentration of eating places, bars, and nightclubs in the National Capital Region.
 The areas beyond this zone also offer boutiques and restaurants in abundance, and are frequented by a considerable number of buskers.
 Having acquired a reputation as the city's premier bar district, the Byward Market is thronged (brimming) at night with university students and other young adults.

 Over the years, the city has developed five open-air courtyards immediately east of Sussex Drive, stretching from Saint Patrick Street to George Street.
 These cobblestone courtyards are filled with flowers, park benches, fountains, and sculptures.
 Several of the houses surrounding them are historic buildings.
 On the west side of Sussex Drive is the United States Embassy.
 The building's design, by noted architect David Childs, was supposedly widely criticized by surrounding residents, as one particular Ottawa Sun newspaper article reported that the bronze building-block sculpture created by Joel Shapiro and dedicated by Hillary Clinton was "glaringly and gratingly American", whereas some critics declared that the building's new design "reflected a cautious world view".

-The neighbourhood today is markedly heterogeneous; being visited by a mix of young professionals, many families, and some homeless people.
-At one time, the area had had a serious prostitution problem, which was remedied by a controversial rerouting of traffic through much of the residential area.
+The neighbourhood today is markedly heterogeneous; being visited by a mix of young professionals, many families, and tourists.
 The area is mainly English-speaking, but there exists a significant francophone population as well.
 The Market is located in close proximity to the downtown Rideau Centre shopping mall, to Parliament Hill, and to a number of foreign embassies.

-History and evolution of the ByWard Market

-In 1826, Lieutenant Colonel John By of the Royal Engineers was sent from England to oversee the construction of the Rideau canal system, which was designed to connect the Ottawa River to Kingston, via the St. Lawrence River.
-It was out of this massive project that the small community of Bytown grew into a flourishing commercial and economic centre.
-Colonel By prepared plans for two village sites: one on the west side of the Rideau Canal, which was known as Upper Town; and one to the east of the canal, called Lower Town.